 How to Write a College Application Essay: A Complete Guide

-• College application essays allow students to showcase their strengths and uniqueness.
+- College application essays allow you to showcase your strengths and uniqueness.

-• Students should spend time editing and proofreading their application essays.
+- You should spend time editing and proofreading your application essays.

 Many colleges and universities require a college admissions essay as part of the application process.
-These personal statements allow students to describe their academic achievements, their strengths, and other personal aspects that can help admissions officers see them as unique individuals.
+These personal statements allow you to describe your academic achievements, strengths, and other personal insights to help admissions officers see you as a unique individual.

 How Important Is the College Application Essay?